Marco-Sulla/python-frozendict/README.md

 Welcome, fellow programmer!

 `frozendict` is a simple immutable dictionary.
-Unlike other similar implementation, immutability is guaranteed: you can't change the internal variables of the class, and they are all immutable objects. `__init__` can be called only at object creation.
+Unlike other similar implementations, immutability is guaranteed: you can't change the internal variables of the class, and they are all immutable objects.
+Reinvoking `__init__` does not alter the object.

 The API is the same as `dict`, without methods that can change the immutability.
 So it supports also `fromkeys`, unlike other implementations.
 Furthermore it